 Membership of OASPA is only granted following an in-depth review process, details of which are provided below.

-- OA scientist/scholar publishers – Individuals or small groups of scientists/scholars that publish usually a single scholarly journal in their field of study.
+- OA scientist/scholar – Individuals or small groups of scientists/scholars that publish usually a single scholarly journal in their field of study.
 The publication process is often largely subsidised by volunteer effort.

 Details of fees for each membership category can be found here.

 One of the goals of OASPA is to promote best practices for maintaining and disseminating OA scholarly communications, and ethical standards of publishing.
 Applicants must be judged to meet a set of OASPA Membership Criteria and all new applications are screened by the Membership Committee in an effort to determine whether the applicant operates with integrity and is genuinely committed to open access publishing.